IBM/rl-testbed-for-energyplus/docker/README.md

 ## Docker image usage instructions

-The docker image that can be built using `Dockerfile` allows to automate setup and ensure reproducible work environment.
+The docker image that can be built using `Dockerfile` allows automating setup and ensures reproducible work environment.

 ### Building

 You need `docker` installed (ie `sudo apt install docker.io`).

-Present procedure was built and tested on Ubuntu 18.04 LTS and 20.04 LTS.

 Build image with: